-As you know we are quite eagerly focusing on Ecommerce as a great product to sell to our clients especially in this market environment since its essentially equivalent to adding a sales team online without the real estate and personnel costs.
-So from an ROI perspective its a great web product to sell to relevant clients.
+As you know we are quite eagerly focused on Ecommerce especially in this market environment since its essentially equivalent to adding a sales team online without the real estate and personnel costs.

 - SeatWave (CEO, Joe Cohen): They are a fan-to-fan ticket exchange (secondary market for tickets for events, concerts, sports)

 - Wonga(CEO, Errol Damelin): It allows consumers to get short term cash loans

 - ZooPlus(CEO, Cornelius Patt): German ecommerce dedicated for Pets accessories and stuff